Delboy/EatMe/TESTING.md

 - #### Recipe Cards
     - Checked that the site will paginate 6 recipe cards to a page.
-    - Checked that each card displays the recipes image, Title, Author, Description, Published date and how many likes it has recieved.
+    - Checked that each card displays the recipes image, Title, Author, Description, Published date and how many likes it has received.
-    - Checked that if the recipe is vegetarian or vegan a small green corosponding label is present in the bottom left corner.
+    - Checked that if the recipe is vegetarian or vegan a small green corresponding label is present in the bottom left corner.
     - Checked that clicking anywhere inside the recipes card takes you to the correct recipe's detail page.

     ![recipe cards](assets/images/recipe-cards.gif)